HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

 ### Implementing the Base Pallet (WASM)

 Here you are actually embedding your verifier library into the associated pallet.
-Before starting to touch the code, let's list down what you need to do from a high level perspective:
+Before starting, let's list what you need to do from a high level perspective:

-- Optionally provide a configuration trait for your verifier (if it supports configuration),
+- Optionally provide a configuration trait for your verifier (if it supports configuration).
-- Define the data types for verification key, proof and public inputs accordingly to those required by your library,
+- Define the data types for verification key, proof and public inputs accordingly to those required by your library.
-- Define your verifier structure: this means defining a `struct` (eventually parameterized) that actually represents your pallet,
+- Define your verifier structure - this means defining a `struct` (eventually parameterized) that actually represents your pallet.
-- Implement the `Verifier` trait: this means providing an implementation for all the members of the trait still undefined and possibly override those proposing a generic default,
+- Implement the `Verifier` trait - this means providing an implementation for all the members of the trait still undefined and possibly override those proposing a generic default.
-- Define your weight structure: this means defining a `struct` that actually represents the weight info for your pallet,
+- Define your weight structure - this means defining a `struct` that actually represents the weight info for your pallet.
-- Implement the `WeightInfo` trait: this means providing a mapping between the weight used by the runtime and the weights provided by your pallet (as benchmark outputs).
+- Implement the `WeightInfo` trait - this means providing a mapping between the weight used by the runtime and the weights provided by your pallet (as benchmark outputs).

 The steps to follow are:

-- Erase the content of the `verifiers/foo/lib.rs` file.
+- Erase the contents of the `verifiers/foo/lib.rs` file.

-- Add these lines on top of it:
+- Add these lines to the top of it:

   ```rust
   #![cfg_attr(not(feature = "std"), no_std)]